Littlaa/Littlaa/README.md

 # :book: About me

 - From the 1990s :floppy_disk:
-- Studying to be a Frontend Developer :computer: :mortar_board:
+- Working as a Software Developer :computer: :mortar_board:
 - Gamer :video_game:
 - I'm a night 🦉